 - The defendant breached the duty of care;

-- The plaintiff was damaged by the breach
+- You were damaged by the breach

 Many people do not see doctors until they are already sick.
 So it may be hard to determine whether a victim’s injury or death resulted from the provider’s negligence.